apache/airflow/docs/helm-chart/adding-connections-and-variables.rst

 Connections and Sensitive Environment Variables
 -----------------------
-Under the ``secret`` and ``extraSecret`` sections of the ``values.yaml`` you can pass connection strings and secrets into Airflow using Helm chart.
+Under the ``secret`` and ``extraSecret`` sections of the ``values.yaml`` you can pass connection strings and sensitive environemt variables into Airflow using the Helm chart.
 To illustrate, lets create a yaml file to override values under these sections of the ``values.yaml`` file.

 .. code-block:: yaml